 While inappropriate urination has multiple causes, it frequently signals urinary tract distress.
 Cats may associate their litter box with pain during urination and seek alternative locations, sometimes preferring cool surfaces like bathroom tiles or bathtubs.

 This behavioral change, especially when combined with other symptoms, suggests a urinary problem.
 Many owners initially assume behavioral issues when the actual cause is physical discomfort from infection or inflammation.
+It’s important to note that urinating outside the litter box can also indicate other urinary tract issues beyond infections, so a thorough veterinary evaluation is essential.

 Progressive and Serious Symptoms